serdominus/google-shopping-feed/README.md

 $googleCategories = GoogleShopping::categories($lang);
 ```

-`$lang` can be one of these Google supported languages: au, br, cn, cz, de, dk, es, fr, gb, it, jp, nl, no, pl, ru, sw, tr, us.
+`$lang` can be one of these Google supported languages: au, br, cn, cz, de, dk, es, fr, gb, it, jp, nl, no, pl, ru, sw, tr, uk, us.